Johnadibe/Johnadibe.github.io/README.md

 # Description the project.

-The Project is to build a details pop up window of my portfolio website.
+The Project is to build a details pop up window of my portfolio site.

 The pull request is opened to get a review on the project and check for any required changes.